Experimental design for Partially Observed Markov Decision Processes: Parameter dependence of dynamic program

-(or in the FOFI case, the average Full Observation Fisher Information) which is a reasonable quantity to maximize in order to obtain a time-invariant policy.
+in order to obtain a time-invariant policy.
+In the FOFI case, this can be replaced by the Full Observation Fisher Information.

-We propose running VIA at every time step $t$, but to use the posterior for $\theta$, $\pi(\theta|y_{0:t}, u_{0:t-1})$, which is conditioned on all the data observed so far, instead of using the prior for $\theta$.
+We propose running VIA at every time step $t$, but to use the posterior for $\theta$, $\pi(\theta|y_{0:t}, u_{0:(t-1)})$, which is conditioned on all the data observed so far, instead of using the prior for $\theta$.
 This will give a control that maximizes the average Fisher Information, using all the parameter information that is available at time $t$.
 Instead of starting VIA at each time $t$ with $v^1=0$, considerable time can be saved by using the last value vector $v^n$ from the previous run of VIA at time $t-1$.
 This is because the posterior for $\theta$ often doesn't change much between time steps, and the last $v^n$ from time $t-1$ thus being relatively close to the fixed point at time $t$.

-Let $v_t^n$ denote the value vector at time $t$ at the $n$'th iteration of the $t$'th VIA and let $\pi(\theta|y_{0:t}, u_{0:t-1})$ denote the posterior for $\theta$ given observations up till time $t$.
-Also, to ease notation, let ${\bf z_t} = y_{t-m:t},u_{t-m:t-1}$.
-The pseudocode for this modified VIA using POFI is: Updating FOFI policies online using VIA can be done in a similar way.
-In the next example we compare using updated policies.
+The pseudocode for this modified VIA using POFI is provided in Appendix \ref{sec:pseudovia}.
+Updating FOFI policies online using VIA can be done in a similar way.
+In the next example we compare FOFI and POFI both employing an expectation over the prior and using the VIA updates.

-\subsection{PCR model}
+\subsection{PCR Model}

 Polymerase chain reaction is a well established method to copy and multiply DNA.
 We are interested in modeling the growth dynamics of DNA template ($x_t$), for a fixed amount of substrate.
 The model we use is